Carms-dev/gegi-law-gatsby-netlify/content/cases/hogan-v-minister-of-health-and-long-term-care.md

 ---
 isCornerstone: false
-caseName: Hogan v Minister of Health and Long-Term Care
+caseName: Hogan v.
+Minister of Health and Long-Term Care
 citation: 2006 HRTO 32
 description: The primary issue, in this case, is whether the Government of Ontario was discriminating against transgender individuals by delisting Sex